Accessibility

 - All pages have skip navigation links so that repeated navigation elements can be bypassed

-- New features are tested with the NVDA and the Google Chrome screen-reader during development
+- New features are tested against the NVDA screen-reader and the Google Chrome screen-reader during development

 - Images within digital content have alternative text provided